Yancey2023/CHelper-Core/include/nlohmann/README.md

 292. [Alexander “weej” Jones](https://github.com/alexweej) fixed an example in the README.
 293. [Eli Schwartz](https://github.com/eli-schwartz) added more files to the `include.zip` archive.
 294. [Kevin Lu](https://github.com/kevinlul) fixed a compilation issue when typedefs with certain names were present.
-295. [Trevor Hickey](https://github.com/luxe) improved the description of an example.
+295. [Trevor Hickey](https://github.com/luxe) improved the getDescription of an example.
 296. [Jef LeCompte](https://github.com/jef) updated the year in the README file.
 297. [Alexandre Hamez](https://github.com/ahamez) fixed a warning.
 298. [Maninderpal Badhan](https://github.com/mbadhan) fixed a typo.